Skip to main content

 • Maternal and Fetal Health

-Shahpar Najmabadi is a Research Assistant Professor for the Division of Public Health.
-As a public health professional and researcher with a clinical background, she is intensely interested in improved outcomes for reproductive health.
-Her research focuses on advancing evidence-based health care that decreases preventable mortality and morbidity and enhances life-long well-being of medically underserved women.
-Her current research focuses on menstrual cycle biomarkers as an indicator of reproductive issues.
-She is also interested in healthcare workforce research, and her research helps advocate for policies that promote fairness in the US healthcare system.
+Shahpar Najmabadi, PhD, MPH, MS, is a Research Assistant Professor in the Division of Public Health, Department of Family Medicine and Public Health at the University of Utah School of Medicine.
+As a public health professional and researcher with a clinical background, she is deeply committed to improving reproductive health outcomes.
+Her research advances evidence-based healthcare practices aimed at reducing preventable mortality and morbidity and promoting the lifelong well-being of women.
+Her current work includes investigating menstrual cycle biomarkers as indicators of reproductive health issues and conducting maternal and child health needs assessments to inform equitable and effective public health interventions.
+She is also engaged in healthcare workforce research, advocating for policies that foster fairness and sustainability within the U.S. healthcare system.

 Education History